2024 International Conference Agenda

 INNOVATIVE PROGRAM

-DISCOVERING THE FUTURE OF RESEARCH PARKS WITH FLEXIBLE MASTER PLANNING AND STRATEGIC MARKETING
+DISCOVERING THE FUTURE OF RESEARCH PARKS WITH FLEXIBLE MASTER PLANNING AND STRATEGIC MARKETING (The Ledger - Sixth Floor)

 This session will explore how research parks can meet the needs of medtech and life science sectors, focusing on necessary resources like funding and talent, and the importance of flexible master planning.
 Thel Consulting and ISG will present case studies on tenant needs and innovative design strategies.
 The session will also share how to maintain a long-term vision through strategic partnerships and P3 models.